 Ethiopian diplomacy suffered a big blow when the 23 Arab League members, except Sudan, supported the draft resolution prepared by Egypt.
 This must have been a clear sign that there was little effort from Ethiopia’s side.

-“The draft agreement proposed by the United States and the World Bank is fair and serves the interests of the three countries,” affirmed The Arab League.
+“The draft agreement proposed by the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States and the World Bank is fair and serves the interests of the three countries,” affirmed The Arab League.

 Somalia and Djibouti, Ethiopia’s “close allies,” voted for it.
 Eritrea, an observer, said nothing.
 Although its president, Isaias Afwerki, has come out as an elder statesman and mentor of Ethiopia`s Prime Minister, we have yet to see him as “a friend in need, a friend indeed.”